 The use of a high temperature short time heat treatment (HTST) of 72°C for 15 seconds to destroy pathogenic bacteria in milk, reduce the number of spoilage organisms and increase shelf life is well established (Cerf and Condron, 2006; Codex Alimentarius (2004); Juffs and Deeth, 2007).

-In this article we will explore how to use mix composition to control the hardness or "scoopability" of ice cream.
+In this article we will explore how to use mix composition to control the hardness or "scoopability" of ice cream or gelato.
 The serving temperature which influences the concentration of ice present will also be considered.
 The volume of air added during freezing (overrun), the manufacturing process and the concentration and type of emulsifier can also affect hardness.

 This article discusses the origins and role of starters in dairy fermentations, the ecology of starter bacteria, the classification of starter bacteria, the types of starter culture used and concludes with some observations on artisanal cultures.
 The author has provided a broader perspective on the use of starter cultures in food fermentations in the Encyclopedia of Food Microbiology.
 The chapter can be downloaded from Elsevier Ltd. This article should be read in conjunction with the article discussing the major functions of starters in dairy fermentations and the relative importance and effectiveness of the antimicrobial agents produced by starters.

 This article discusses the major functions of starters in dairy fermentations.
 Recent research on the relative importance of the antimicrobial agents produced by starters is included.
 The importance of undissociated lactic acid is discussed with regard to the inhibition of the growth of Listeria monocyotgenes and E coli.

 The author recommends that regulators should require manufacturers of raw milk cheeses to meet a minimum value for HLac that must be achieved prior to product release for retail sale.